Ab0213ab/PHPCGIAndMySQLi/README.md

 2. Query page to search based on user form input
 3. Form page for adding a record

-Review the code documentation requirements and ensure you meet them in your code.Thoroughly test your code to verify it functions correctly and displays the correct output.
+Review the code documentation requirements and ensure you meet them in your code.
+Thoroughly test your code to verify it functions correctly and displays the correct output.

 [Back to Table of Contents](#table-of-contents)